the-events-calendar/the-events-calendar/readme.txt

 = [TBD] TBD =

 * Fix - When using the Event Tickets email feature the Organizer email and website will no longer be switched.
 [ET-1843]
+* Fix - When subscribing to an event, the organizer name will not encode as many characters, especially spaces.
+[ET-1778]

 = [6.2.0.1] 2023-08-16 =